|

 in common with his brethren in faith, endured all the

 trials and privations of pioneer settlers.
+It is not known where

 he lived.
 "He never owned land in fee in Bedminster